Roshan1130/Wilmington-University/README.md

-## Welcome to GitHub Pages - this is team a page
+#### Wilmington University

 You can use the [editor on GitHub](https://github.com/Roshan1130/team/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Welcome to the Registration page for the Wilmington University!!
+Please select the degree program:

 ### Markdown